jtlabsio/mongo/readme.md

 #### Filter

-The filter method returns a `bson.D{}` that can be used for excuting Find operations in Mongo.
+The filter method returns a `bson.M{}` that can be used for excuting Find operations in Mongo.

 ```go
 func getAllThings(w http.ResponseWriter, r *http.Request) {